mailjet/mailjet-apiv3-php/README.md

     $APIKey = 'MY_API_KEY_VALUE';
     $secretKey = 'MY_API_SECRET_KEY_VALUE';

-Obviously you need to replace the values within the quotes with your own, that you can find at the following URL [https://app.mailjet.com/account/api_keys](https://app.mailjet.com/account/api_keys) once you've registered and logged in Mailjet.
+Obviously you need to replace the values within the quotes with your own, that you can find at the following URL [Mailjet API Keys](https://www.mailjet.com/account/api_keys) once you've registered and logged in Mailjet.

 ## Examples
 ## Reporting issues